perladvent/perldotcom/content/article/_pub_2003_10_09_refactoring.md

       "refactoring-techniques",
       "speed"
    ],
-   "slug" : "/pub/2003/10/09/refactoring.html",
-   "description" : " About a year ago, a person asked the Fun With Perl mailing list about some code they had written to do database queries.
-It's important to note that this person was posting from an .it address; why will become...", "draft" : null,
-   "thumbnail" : "/images/_pub_2003_10_09_refactoring/111-refactoring.gif",
+   "title" : "A Refactoring Example",
    "image" : null,
+   "categories" : "development",
    "date" : "2003-10-09T00:00:00-08:00",
-   "categories" : "development",
-   "title" : "A Refactoring Example",
    "authors" : [
       "michael-schwern"
-   ]
+   ],
+   "draft" : null,
+   "description" : " About a year ago, a person asked the Fun With Perl mailing list about some code they had written to do database queries.
+It's important to note that this person was posting from an .it address; why will become...", "slug" : "/pub/2003/10/09/refactoring.html"
 }